 Do you want to help animals but you’re not sure where to start?
 Here is a list of easy steps you can take to positively impact animals, the environment, and your health.
 Consider checking off each item as you complete it.
-Even if you complete half of these steps, it will be a huge accomplishment.
 If you’ve already completed this checklist, please consider sharing it with a friend, co-worker, or family member.
 Thank you!

 Day 1 _____